Palatine Hill Rome

 • Mattei Loggia & Aula Isiaca - inside this space you'll find an Augustan-era room dedicated to the goddess Isis with stunning frescoes, and a decorated covered area created by the Mattei family in the Renaissance period.

-Note that the schedule of when these sites are open varies - be sure to check the official website in advance of your visit.
+Note that the schedule of when these sites are open varies - be sure to check the official site in advance of your visit.

 palatine hill house of augustusThis room, "Room of the Pine Festoons", is yet another example of a fantastically-preserved second-style painting in the House of Augustus on the Palatine Hill Rome.